intel/rmd-operator/README.md

 ### RmdWorkload
 The RmdWorkload custom resource is the object used to define a workload for RMD.
-RmdWorkload objects can be created **directly** via the RmdWorkload spec or **automatically** via the pod spec.
+RmdWorkload objects can be created **directly** via the RmdWorkload spec.

-Direct configuration affords the user more control over specific cores and specific nodes on which they wish to configure a particular RmdWorkload.
-This section describes the direct configuration approach.
+**Direct configuration is the recommended approach** as it affords the user more control over specific cores and specific nodes on which they wish to configure a particular RmdWorkload.
+The Kubelet's CPU Manager can then allocate CPUs on pre-configured nodes to containers, as described in more detail [here](#recommended-approach-for-use-with-the-cpu-manager).
+This section describes how to create an RmdWorkload spec directly.

+It is also possible to create RmdWorkloads **automatically** via the pod spec.
 Automatic configuration utilizes pod annotations and the `intel.com/l3_cache_ways` extended resource to create an RmdWorkload for the same CPUs that are allocated to the pod.
-The automatic configuration approach is described [later](https://github.com/intel/rmd-operator/-/tree/master#pod-requesting-cache-ways).
-This approach has a number of limitations and is less stable than direct configuration.
+**Automatic configuration has a number of limitations and is less stable than direct configuration.** The automatic configuration approach is described [later](#experimental-approach-for-use-with-the-cpu-manager) in this document.

 #### Examples